indeep-xyz/result-queue/README.md

 perhaps, be effective when select records at random from database.

-the most slow processing of the selection is not the select from records. parse, sort, extract, etc... database tools has some processing before the selection.

-therefore, get extra records as a technique. the processing of get extra records is faster than other some processing. but it has been garbage normally if unused.

-this script's feature make more speedy by write the unused records it to the queue and read in next processing. used records are removed from the queue file after use.

 ## USAGE

 you would be easy to understand if you read the `t/test-1.sh` and run it.